an12346/mr-robogers-neighborhood/README.md

 ## Known Bugs

-* Does not Display inputted number in decsending order
+* Does not display the array made from the inputted numbers
 * Does not change inputted numbers into the correct words

 ## License